sdwheeler/tools-by-sean/modules/sdwheeler.GitTools/README.md

   ```

 - `Set-LocationRepoRoot` - This command changes the current location to the root of a repository.
-  You must run this command in a folder that is inside a Git repository.
-This is helpful when you
+  You must run this command in a folder that's inside a Git repository.
+This is helpful when you are
-  are several layers down in a subfolder of a repository and want to change back to the root of the
+  several layers down in a subfolder of a repository and want to change back to the root of the
   repository.
 This command can be invoked using the `cdr` alias.

 - `Get-GitHubLabel` - This command returns the labels for a GitHub repository.
 You can specify the